emanuelBumbaru/python/populate_db_example/README.rst

-Populous - *populate your database with god-like powers*
+populate_db_example - *populate your database*
 ========================================================

-Populous is a tool for fast and rich data generation.
+populate_db_example is a tool for fast and rich data generation.
 From a description of your schema say how many objects you want, what they should look like, and populous will create them for you!